Celebrating O'Bon Week: Tending to the Dead and Feeding Hungry Ghosts.

 We bring the dead with us wherever we go.
 They speak to us through the questions we ask about them and recall them in our bodily responses and reactions.
 A cursory look shows us that everything is ancestral: the way we look, our actions, our physical health, our preferences, our genetic information, our mental health, our understandings of life, our nervous system responses, our traumas — there really is nothing we possess individually.
 From the Ullambana Sutra and East-Asian Buddhism more broadly we also get the idea that to give offerings benefits seven generations of ancestors and seven which follow.
 Advances in genomics and epigenetics confirm that generations previous to us influence our genetic patterns - based on their choices, environments, cultures and so on - and so we will influence those who come behind us.

 Rotting dead matter in the soil forms the basis for nutrients and fertility.
 The water we utilise today is the same water that has nourished countless beings across billions of years.
 The boundaries of our bodies do not stop at our perception of what is external to us; "we are all part of one human body, and the sun is a shared organ, our 'master gland'."
-It does not take a comprehensive cosmology to understand that life is relational, borrowed and returned.
+It does not take a comprehensive cosmology to understand that life is relational, temporal, borrowed and returned.

 That we are the inheritors of gifts, blessings and curses from the past is a key example of the non-linear nature of time.
 What does it mean to act as a benefactor and custodian of these?
 Are we being good ancestors?
 We live in a time of pathological short-term, linear thinking, a cultural amnesia made anxious by endless facts but which lacks a story (or is based on a fictitious one like terra nullius).